Vastinho

 Vasto Carmo Mancini (3 March 1934 – 17 September 2018), better known as Vastinho, was a Brazilian professional footballer who played as a defender.

 Career

 A defender, Vastinho was part of what is considered the best team in the history of Comercial FC, alongside players such as Candão, Parracho and Paulo Bin.
 He was champion of the second professional division (currently Série A2) against EC Corinthians from Presidente Prudente.

 Personal life

-Vastinho is father os the also footballer Vagner Mancini, and grandfather of Matheus Mancini.
+Vastinho is the father of the footballer Vagner Mancini, and grandfather of Matheus Mancini.